 Contrary to any rumors you might have heard on Reddit, you do NOT need to wear a suit.
 (Redditors, we find it funny too, but we have to answer a lot of these!)

-What about the optional 30 minute break?
-What should I eat on exam day?
+Should I use the optional 30 minute break?
+What should I bring for the break?

-You won’t be allowed to eat snacks during the exam itself, but you can and should bring your own light snack – something that keeps well in room temperature for your optional 30 minute break.
+You won’t be allowed to eat snacks or drink during the exam itself, but you can and should bring your own light snack and water – something that keeps well in room temperature for your optional 30 minute break.

-Will there a place to put all the stuff that I can’t bring into the exam hall?
+Will there be a place to keep things that I can’t bring into the exam hall?

-Yes, there will be a personal belongings area at the CBT test centers.
+Yes, there will be a personal belongings area with lockers at the CBT test centers.

 Can I share or borrow calculators during the exam?

-Can I bring drinks?
+Can I bring drinks into the test room?
 What if I need to go to the bathroom?

 No, you cannot bring drinks into the computer test room, for a good reason.